EJ72/BG3Unpacker/README.md

 Introduction:
 The BG3Unpacker is a command-line tool designed specifically for extracting files from Larian Studios' Baldur's Gate 3 (Release version ONLY).
 This tool simplifies the process of unpacking and accessing the contents of Larian's archive formats, offering support for ZLIB, LZ4, and ZSTD.
 Usage: To utilize the BG3Unpacker, follow these straightforward steps:
 1. Download the Tool: Ensure you have the BG3Unpacker executable.
 Obtain the tool from a trusted source or compile it from the provided source code.
-(To be Determined)

 3. Command-Line Syntax: Open a command prompt or terminal window and navigate to the directory containing the BG3Unpacker executable.
 The basic syntax for running the tool is as follows: